ruralinnovation/cori.data.fcc/README.md

 ```

 ::: {.callout-note}
 We were encountering problems with `devtools::check()` related to specific dependencies.
-Make sure to have the lates version of these packages:
+Make sure to have the latest version of these packages:
 - `waldo`
--
+- `duckdb`
 :::